Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 But dyslexia is just one reason a child or adult may have trouble learning.
 Quite often, undetected vision problems impede a person’s ability to read and perform other tasks.
 If vision is the culprit, vision therapy can often alleviate or even cure the problem.

-This is why it’s so important to receive a proper diagnosis to determine whether learning difficulties are caused by dyslexia or a vision problem — or perhaps both.
+If a child has any reading or learning difficulties it is important to receive a proper diagnosis to determine whether learning difficulties are caused by dyslexia or a vision problem — or perhaps both.
 Even if you’ve already received a dyslexia diagnosis, rule out any concurrent vision problems by setting up an appointment with Rebecca St. Jean, O.D. and Elicia Miller, O.D. for a comprehensive eye exam.

 What Is Dyslexia?